Overview

 Work History

-Nakano began publishing in 2023 and quickly established herself with both fiction and non-fiction works.
-Her books combine narrative drive with historical accuracy, aiming to challenge popular myths and present a more nuanced view of Japan’s past.
-She serves as Vice President and columnist at International Martial Arts Magazine, contributing long-form historical features and her ongoing “Warrior Women” column, including interview-based pieces and editorial copy.
+Nakano began publishing in 2020 and quickly established herself with both fiction and non-fiction works.
+Her books combine narrative drive with historical precision, challenging common myths and presenting a more nuanced view of Japan’s past.
+She serves as Vice President and columnist at International Martial Arts Magazine, contributing long-form historical features and her ongoing “Warrior Women” column, including interview-based pieces and editorial essays.

 Areas of Expertise